ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 1. Draft API Design Doc
 1. setup meeting with FE to discuss API
-1. iOS & Android ticket to agree on API
+1. iOS & Android to agree on API

 ## ideals - tech